Achieving a positive employer brand is the sum of the small and large things you do – and setting long-term goals to see through.

 For your target audience to get an accurate image of you as a brand, they need access to the right material.
 Anyone can post about you online, including your employees.
 So why not make sure that there is as much positive buzz out there as possible?
 Survey employees’ social media habits and the sites they’re active on in order to find out if there is potential for building brand awareness on a particular channels where your employees have influence.

-Employer branding content can include blog posts written your employees, photos from your latest company retreat or user-generated content that reflects your brand or product from a customer- or employee-centric perspective.
+Employer branding content can include blog posts written by your employees, photos from your latest company retreat or user-generated content that reflects your brand or product from a customer- or employee-centric perspective.

 Monitor and invest in your online traction

 If you want to know what’s working with your target audience, i.e. prospective applicants, and also your employees, you should monitor brand awareness through the performance of your corporate social media presence.
 Clicks, comments, likes and shares on your content are indications of what’s working.
 The bigger the traction and more positive the sentiment, the better the track you’re on.

 This type of monitoring does, however, has its limits, as does your reach on your social media pages.
 By leveraging, for example, your employees' networks for employer branding purposes, you can get a reach that equals your advocates’ networks combined.
 With an Employee Advocacy program and tool in place, you can gather accurate data on what’s engaging your employees and their networks.

 “Your branding is not a ‘set it and forget it’ option.
 Things change."
 This is a good notion to bear in mind when monitoring your employer brand.
 It’s crucial to be able to perceive the employer brand in light of changes that might be taking place, and adjust your actions accordingly.
 Public relations, digital trends and the evolving social media landscape require the right technology and knowledge in order for brands to survive.